gjc14/webie/README.md

 5. `COOKIE_SECRET`: Used to make your cookies secure.
 Run `node -e "console.log(require('crypto').randomBytes(64).toString('hex'))"` to get one
 6. `RESEND_API_KEY`: Send emails via Resend.
+7. `BASE_URL`: This is the domain where you're hosting your Webie.

 <!-- prettier-ignore -->
 > [!WARNING]